When your fridge is on the fritz, it’s natural to be worried.

 Ready for the reset?
-Then check out our video guide, or read on for detailed instructions!
+Then read on for detailed instructions!

 Finding Refrigerator Reset Instructions

-The quickest and easiest way to reset your fridge is to find the specific instructions.
+As much as I’d like, I can’t provide one set of instructions for every type of Samsung refrigerator.
+The quickest and easiest way to reset your fridge is to find the specific instructions for your model.

 Even among appliances made by a single manufacturer, there can be big differences.
 Two fridges both made by Samsung could have completely different reset rules.
 Finding the manual for your particular fridge can be a game-changer.

 Luckily, this is simple.